iloveicedgreentea/madvr-envy-homeassistant/readme.md

 ### Home Assistant Setup
 Add this to configuration.yaml

-I recommend a scan_interval of 1.
-This will update the attributes most quickly
+I recommend a scan_interval of 3

 ```yaml
 remote: